Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Discussion

 While all four properties are demonstrated, they are proven within a constrained scope.
 Task scope: Single-step power maneuvering only.
 Multi-step procedures with temporal dependencies (for example, startup sequences, shutdown procedures, load-following with equipment constraints) are not addressed.
 Reactor scope: PWR-like systems with rod-based control (KOMODO, PyRK in Figure~\ref{fig:extension_results}).
 Transfer to BWR (void reactivity feedback), SMR (passive safety systems), liquid-salt (chemical shim), or gas-cooled reactors (helium flow control) is not demonstrated.
 Objective scope: Power tracking only (Figure~\ref{fig:komodo-tolerance}).
 Generalization to other objectives (xenon override, axial offset control, emergency shutdown optimization) is future work.
 Operational scope: Fixed initial conditions (Bank 1 at 180, Bank 2 at 100).
 Adaptation to diverse initial states, operational histories, or time-varying constraints is not validated.

 A complete domain-specific foundation model for nuclear control would require all of the above.
-We have established the enabling conditions: data scaling drives phase transitions (property 1, Figure~\ref{fig:komodo-tolerance}), two-phase curriculum enables cross-simulator transfer (property 2, Figure~\ref{fig:extension_results}), Physical AI validation enables emergence of reusable priors (property 3, Figure~\ref{fig:komodo-actuation}), and scaling induces structural compression (property 4).
+We have established the enabling conditions: data scaling drives strong scaling-driven reliability gains (property 1, Figure~\ref{fig:komodo-tolerance}), two-phase curriculum enables cross-simulator transfer (property 2, Figure~\ref{fig:extension_results}), Physical AI validation enables emergence of reusable priors (property 3, Figure~\ref{fig:komodo-actuation}), and scaling induces structural compression (property 4).
 But we have not established the complete system.

 Hence the honest claim: toward a domain-specific foundation model.
 We demonstrate foundation-model properties for single-step PWR power maneuvers; extending to the full operational envelope of nuclear control is the defined path forward.